 Two (2/2) Originals Certificate of Origin issued by the Chamber of Commerce of the Seller’s Country and/or manufacturer’s country.

-Two (02) original and two (02) duplicate copies of Commercial Invoice and Packing List duly signed by Seller consigning to Bien Dong Petroleum Operating Companyto Petroleum Offshore Trading & Service (POTS) .
+Two (02) original and two (02) duplicate copies of Commercial Invoice and Packing List duly signed by Seller consigning to Bien Dong Petroleum Operating Company, C/O to Petroleum Offshore Trading & Service (POTS) and notifying party to PTSC Mechanical & Construction Co., Ltd (PTSC M&C).
 Refer to Shipping Instruction for details of the Commercial Invoice and Packing List

 One (01) original and two (02) duplicate copies of Insurance Certificate indicating 110% coverage of the Contract Value for the Goods supplied under this Contract for all risks clauses.

-One (01) copy of Surrender consigning to Bien Dong Petroleum Operating Company C/O to Petroleum Offshore Trading & Service (POTS) .
+One (01) copy of Surrender Bill of Lading clean “shipped onboard“, marked Freight Prepaid consigning to Bien Dong Petroleum Operating Company, C/O to Petroleum Offshore Trading & Service (POTS) and notifying party to PTSC Mechanical & Construction Co., Ltd (PTSC M&C).
 Refer to Shipping Instruction for details of the BL.

 Seller’s Bank details: Payment shall be made to the Seller’s bank account as follow: